alpaka-group/llama/docs/pages/proxyreferences.rst

     for (auto&& element : v)
        bool b = element;

-Mind, that we explicitely state :cpp:`bool` as the type of the resulting value.
+Mind, that we explicitly state :cpp:`bool` as the type of the resulting value.
 If we use :cpp:`auto` instead, we would take a copy of the reference object, not the value.

 Proxy references in LLAMA